RensChaz/mywebsite/content/publication/SL_sanction/index.md

 ---
-abstract: "Do citizens sanction local leaders who are not selected through regular elections, and how?
-This study explores non-electoral accountability mechanisms for local leaders.
-We propose a theoretical framework distinguishing between direct and indirect sanctioning channels, and assess the extent to which citizens view these sanctions as legitimate.
-Through a survey experiment in Sierra Leone, we find that citizens generally prefer indirect sanctions, which are perceived as less costly.
-Interestingly, most citizens do not view direct sanctions as legitimate.
-We also show the involvement of political intermediaries increases the perceived legitimacy of sanctions among community members.
-Furthermore, indirect sanctions correlate with more inclusive decision-making and lower conflict levels.
-This research suggests that accountability mechanisms operate in diverse ways depending on the institutional context people encounter and underscores its importance in ensuring responsiveness from local leaders."
+abstract: "How do citizens in Sierra Leone perceive the legitimacy and feasibility of sanctioning their chiefs outside of elections?
+This study investigates perceptions of non-electoral sanctions through a pre-registered survey experiment in Sierra Leone.
+We find that citizens view indirect sanctions—such as appealing to higher authorities—as more legitimate and feasible than direct actions, and that the range of acceptable sanctions expands with the severity of the offense.
+Community elders’ involvement increases the perceived legitimacy of sanctions, highlighting their role as political intermediaries.
+Finally, respondents’ social status moderates their perceptions of both the legitimacy and the feasibility of sanctions.
+These results suggest that even in highly hierarchical settings, citizens may retain some capacity to discipline chiefs, though accountability seems primarily mediated through vertical institutions rather than direct collective action."
-author_notes:
+author_notes: Forthcoming in Journal of Experimental Political Science (Accepted on the 04/11/2025)
 authors:
   - admin
   - Junisa Nabieu